mhmdmsvi24/disarm/research/learn/00-starter.md

 references and materials I consult.
 Additionally, I have created a [docs](../docs/) section containing notes and handy resources to enhance my understanding and to test my knowledge about PDF learning and exploitation, which will aid in implementing effective exploit prevention.

+Also There's folder called [PDFs](../learn/PDFs) that is final projects of each section I've done myself you can check them out there are some sweet content there too.